gijss/rfsm-modeling/README.md

 8. Create new project
 10. Create new file with an .rfsm extension
 11. Define rFSM program using the right grammar
-12. Select *.rfsm file and choose rFSM -> Create Structural Code from menu bar
+12. Select .rfsm file and choose rFSM -> Create Structural Code from menu bar
-13. Lua .................
+13. Lua.................

-More information
+Current issues
 ---
+* Meta-model:
+    * Constrainst:
+        * more need to be defined
+        * don't work with Xtext yet (gives error in source-gen)
+    * Needs to be linked with Lua or other programming language meta-model?
+        * To specify real function instead of string
+* Grammar:
+    * Very temporary for testing purposes only: needs complete rework
+* Code generation:
+    * no indentation (can be implemented with org.eclipse.epsilon.egl.formatter)